splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/2-organising-code/1-concepts/01-procedures.md

     purchase_missing_ingredients();
 }

-int main() {
+int main()
+{
     find_what_to_cook();
     get_ingredients();
     // etc...

     return 0;
 }
 ```

 <div class="caption"><span class="caption-figure-nbr">Listing 5.12: </span>C# program for cooking a meal showing three method declarations</div>

 :::note[Summary]

-- A procedure is an **building block** that you can create and use in your code.
+- A procedure is a **building block** that you can create and use in your code.
 - Each procedure contains code to perform a certain task.
-When you want the task
-performed you call the procedure.
+When you want the task performed, you call the procedure.
-- Procedures should have a **side effect**, meaning that it changes something when it
-is executed.
-Output to the Terminal is an example of a Side Effect.
+- Procedures should have a **side effect**, meaning that it changes something when it is executed.
+Output to the Terminal is an example of a side effect.
 After calling these methods the text you wanted to appear was written to the Terminal.
-These Methods changed the Terminal.
+These procedure call changed the Terminal.
 - The procedure's declaration defines its **name**, and the **steps** it performs.
 - Each instruction in the procedure is a [statement](../../../part-1-instructions/2-communicating-syntax/1-concepts/02-statement).
 - The procedure's [identifier](../../../../part-1-instructions/2-communicating-syntax/1-concepts/04-identifier):